atlas-brown/slowpoke/INSTRUCTIONS.md

 # Results Reproducible (2.5 hours)

-For this step we strongly recommend the reviewers using `screen` or `tmux` to avoid accidental disconnect.
+> [!IMPORTANT]
-The key results of Slowpoke's accuracy is represented by the following experiments
+> For this step, we recommend using `screen` or `tmux` to avoid accidental disconnect.

 **(§5.1, Fig.8) Across four real-world benchmarks**

-The results in the paper is done with 5 repetitions and taking 3 central points, to mitigate noise from the application itself.
-To make the artifact evaluation process faster, we only run the the experiment once.
-The entire process should take about 2.5 hours.
-To run them, make sure you are in `~/slowpoke`, then
+The key results of Slowpoke's accuracy are shown Fig.8, across several real-world applications.
+The results reported in the paper take 5 repetitions over 3 central points, to mitigate noise from the applications.
+To accelerate the artifact evaluation, we only run the the experiment once, which should complete in about 2.5 hours.
+After you `cd ~/slowpoke`:

 ```console
 $ # Recommend doing the following command in screen or tmux